bbglab/oncodrive3d/README.md

 You can generate plots for a quick interpretation of the 3D clustering analysis performed by Oncodrive-3D.
-The plots can be simple or annotated with structural and genomics feature.
+The plots can be simple or annotated with structural and genomics features.
 To generate annotated plots, it is required (once) to build the annotations datasets.